 The subject line must align with the email.
-For example, if an application is for the project on PHP, mention the relevant work experience as early as possible in the email.
+For example, if an application is for a PHP project, mention the relevant work experience as early as possible in the email.
 We will use the template to help you craft an email like a pro.

 Make sure the email doesn’t contain any information that isn’t relevant to the job.

-Note: email is not a resume; it is for the reference to get in talk with the client in detail about his or her requirements.
+Note: email is not a resume; it is for the reference to talk with the client in detail about their requirements.

-If your subject line made sure, the client opens an email, make sure the body of the email text isn’t something that forces him to delete the email.
+If your subject line made sure the client opens an email, make sure the email text’s body isn’t something that forces him to delete the email.

 3. Don’t Send the Same Email to All Clients

 Personalize email to an individual for the project is very important to winning a client.

 It should sound like a one-to-one communication and not a broadcast.
 Moreover, sending group emails to pitch clients might trigger irrelevancy.
-It happens you can end up sending generic emails to target everybody, but actually, it targets nobody.
+It happens you can send generic emails to target everybody, but actually, it targets nobody.

 Consider yourself in the shoes of your client.
-If you receive an email from a PHP Developer for the requirements of WordPress developer, will you ever consider the candidate?
-If you don’t how can you expect the same as a developer.
+If you receive an email from a PHP Developer for a WordPress developer’s requirements, will you ever consider the candidate?
+If you don’t, how can you expect the same as a developer?

 Therefore, it is advisable to send personalized emails as per the clients’ requirements than to craft a general email to send to all clients.